Some posts contain compensated links. Please read this disclaimer for more info.

-If you like people watching Red Square is the place to be.
+If you like people watching, Red Square is the place to be.
 Red means beautiful in Russian, and the Square certainly is a thing of beauty.
-At one end is the noticeable red building of the State History Museum and at the other end sits St Basil’s Cathedral.
-The red wall of the Kremlin and Lenin’s red tomb dominate the square.
+At one end is the noticeable red building of the State History Museum, and at the other end sits St Basil’s Cathedral.
+The red wall of the Kremlin and Lenin’s red tomb dominates the square.
 You have to queue for several hours to go inside.

 The Kremlin, of course, is another place you should not miss.
 It’s like a small town of its own.
-On the main street, there is a massive canon, the biggest in the world apparently although thankfully it has never been used.
+There is a massive canon on the main street, the biggest in the world apparently, although thankfully, it has never been used.

 We wrapped up our stay in Moscow with a trip to the ballet.
 The Bolshoi theatre is remarkable, and the performance of Sleeping Beauty was even more so.